OIDC implementation

 Single sign-on (SSO) allows the end-user to establish their identity once without having to re-authenticate every time they access your services.

-Signicat eID Hub supports two levels of SSO, at the OIDC server and Broker level.
+Signicat supports two levels of SSO, at the OIDC server and the eID Hub level.

 This page describes only SSO at the OIDC server level.
-More information about SSO at the Broker level will follow soon.
+For more information about SSO at the eID Hub level, see this page.

 How it works